 Our most recent project - Junction Geo - is aiming to find solutions on the community level, and support residents in reducing GHG emissions from heating and cooling homes, by bringing district-based geoexchange systems to the Junction area.
 (To see how geoexchange heating and cooling works, click here.)

 Junction Geo was selected by the Centre for Social Innovation (CSI) Agents of Change: Climate Solutions accelerator program as a promising project for reducing GHGs.
 The program is supported and funded by the Ministry of Environment and Climate Change (MOECC).
 Our project is also receiving the proceeds from this year's Function in the Junction, an annual fundraising event organized by Junction Residents Association.

 Green 13 has been working with the Public Good Initiative (PGI), a public policy consultancy connected with the University of Toronto’s Public Policy Graduate Program.
-The PGI team is conducting research on existing district-based geoexchange projects in North America and Europe and identifying current geoexchange policies and regulations.
+Read more about this collaboration and the launch of our project here.

 Junction Geo has partnered with Groundswell Energy, a new geoexchange utility company to work on the technical feasibility study, as well as define a business model and policy framework to support development of district-based geoexchange systems.

 In addition to the above mentioned organizations, Green 13 has been supported for this project by:

 - The Atmospheric Fund (TAF) - providing technical support

 - The City of Toronto, Environment and Energy Division - providing the data needed for the feasibility study

 To learn more about this exciting and ambitious project, please join us on Saturday, September 23rd 2017, 10am-noon, at Annette Street Library, as we participate in this year's Green Energy Doors Open (GEDO '17) event, organized by Ontario Sustainable Energy Association.